Just imagine being able to write a 2000-word perfect blog in 2 hours.

 Adding quality email subscribers to your list is hard, especially when you’re just starting out.
 In this article, I’ll show you how to add 500 or more subscribers to your email list using a simple step-by-step method.

-I always begin with the end in mind, when I write content for my blogs.
+I always begin with the end in mind, when I write a blog post.
 For example, in a recent post, I promised to show my readers how to increase pageviews by 23.52%.
 I focused on the result and made sure that every word and sentence aligns with that promise:

 No matter what type of content you plan to create, this approach works – not just for articles or text-based content, but also for infographics, podcasts and ebooks.